 Pool Grill (Deck 10): The Pool Grill on Deck 10 is not your typical cruise ship burger bar.
 Its extensive lunch menu, typically served from 11 a.m. to 4 p.m. daily, offers a vast array of made-to-order sandwiches, with several vegetarian options.
 Choose from two types of hot dogs, five types of hamburgers and burgers made from turkey, salmon, tuna, Portobello mushroom, vegetables or tofu.
 It also serves sandwiches and grilled or blackened fish.
 Salad offerings and side dishes are available and perfectly prepared French fries accompany grill orders.

-With appropriate weather and itinerary timing, a festive poolside barbecue fish lunch (typically with four or more fish choices) and casual evening barbecue dinner (with many grilled meats) are a gustatory highlight during a cruise.
+With appropriate weather and itinerary timing, a festive poolside barbecue fish lunch (typically with four or more fish choices, including sushi, paella and mussels) and casual evening barbecue dinner (with many grilled meats) are a gustatory highlight.

 At the Pool Bar at the other end of the pool, bouillon is served from 10:30 to 11:30 a.m. and ice cream and milkshakes are available until about 4 p.m., sometimes later.